Denton issues boil notice for some after cross-contamination

 The notice comes after a cross-contamination between a stormwater pond and a water distribution system near Apogee Stadium on the University of North Texas campus.

-Residents should boil water rigorously for at least two minutes before any uses, like showering or drinking, according to the city’s notice.
+Residents should boil water rigorously for at least two minutes before any uses, like washing hands or drinking, according to the city’s notice.

 Two UNT residence halls were impacted, Mean Green Village and Victory Hall.
 The water could only be used to flush toilets, according to an administrative announcement sent to campus.
 Because of the impact, Champs Cafeteria was closed Thursday night.